AudienceLeading teacherPrincipal classTeacher

 The course aims to build the team's capability to lead and support adult learning and whole-school cultural change in mathematics.

-Designed for vertical primary or secondary school teams of 3 people, comprising :
+Designed for connected primary or secondary school teams of 3 people, comprising :

-- Principal class member who is committed to supporting and progressing both their own and the team's learning, and to ensuring that an evidence-informed, whole-school approach to change is developed and acted upon.
+- Principal class member who is committed to supporting and progressing both their own and the team's learning, and to ensuring that an evidence-informed, whole-school approach to change is developed and enacted.

 - Leading teacher who has responsibilities for mathematics or numeracy learning, or leads a team that designs for mathematics and/or numeracy learning.
 They are enthusiastic about embracing and bringing about change.

-- 7 workshop days, including 1 day at a host school
+- 7 workshop days, including an in-school learning day at a host school

 - in-school investigations involving the capture, collation and analysis of evidence